 Toasted raki and raki mixed with honey

 Amorgos’s trademark schnapps-like drinks are inescapable.
-You’ll be trying them everywhere: in cafes, tavernas and bars.
-Bottoms up!
+You’ll be trying them everywhere… in cafes, tavernas and bars.

 The Tower Of Gavras

-A 16th century building of Venetian architecture found in the centre of Hora.
-Today, it’s a museum with findings from excavations from the surrounding area, featuring some remarkable sculptures and inscriptions.
+A 16th-century building of Venetian architecture found in the centre of Hora.
+Today, it’s a museum with findings from excavations in the surrounding area, featuring some remarkable sculptures and inscriptions.